Corporate storytelling: What is it and how to succeed

 These are stories that showcase the experiences and achievements of employees within the company.
 Employee stories can be used to inspire and motivate other employees, as well as demonstrate the company's commitment to employee development and well-being.

-Kamoot, the company behind an app for outdoor exploration, has put the spotlight on their employees' stories, making them a central aspect of their brand.
+Komoot, the company behind an app for outdoor exploration, has put the spotlight on their employees' stories, making them a central aspect of their brand.
 Their love for the outdoors is infused in every aspect of the company culture, including a flexible work arrangement that encourages exploration.
-As a testament to this, Kamoot regularly showcases their team's outdoor adventures on social media and proudly displays individual bios on their team page, outlining each employee's favorite outdoor activities.
+As a testament to this, Komoot regularly showcases their team's outdoor adventures on social media and proudly displays individual bios on their team page, outlining each employee's favorite outdoor activities.

 4. Corporate social responsibility stories